 Important to Note:

 Under special circumstances, a second or third year J.D. student may submit a proposal for an independent study abroad program.
 For independent study abroad, a student must: (1) establish a compelling justification for pursuing study at the proposed school, as determined by the Academic Dean; and 2) arrange an independent study program at a foreign law school under terms and conditions approved by the Academic Dean and the Associate Dean of Global Programs.
-A student who arranges an approved independent study program at a foreign law school may transfer a maximum of 12 semester units for which a passing grade was earned at the other school.
+A student who arranges an approved independent study program at a foreign law school may transfer a maximum of 12 semester units total from all passing grades.
 A student may not arrange an independent study program at a foreign law school where Hastings has an existing faculty-approved exchange program or study-abroad opportunity.

 Important to Note: